-In this way, the necessary criteria etc. have been established for accepting organization and registered support organizations to conform to in order to ensure that foreigners (specified skilled workers) who stay in Japan with the status of residence of "Specified Skilled Worker" can receive fair treatment.
-The Immigration Services Agency strictly examines their conformity to the criteria etc. at the time of application for the status of residence of Specified Skilled Worker to prevent them from receiving unfair treatment.
+In this way, the necessary criteria etc. have been established for accepting organizations and registered support organizations to conform to in order to ensure that foreigners (specified skilled workers) who stay in Japan with the status of residence of "Specified Skilled Worker" can reside in Japan appropriately and smoothly.
+The Immigration Services Agency strictly examines their conformity to the criteria etc., at the time of application for the status of residence of Specified Skilled Worker to prevent any illegal or unjust acts, including the infringement of the human rights of foreigners.

-O The Amended Immigration Control Act requires that accepting organizations and registered support organizations must notify the implementation status of employment contracts and the implementation status of the support works to the Commissioner of the Immigration Services Agency, and stipulates that the Commissioner of the Immigration Services Agency may provide accepting organizations and registered support organizations with necessary guidance and advice, collect reports etc., and order accepting organizations to take improvement measures (improvement order).
-In addition, the Act stipulates the penalties in the event that an accepting organization breached notification's obligation, made a false report, violated an improvement order, etc. The Immigration Services Agency shall operate the system pertaining to the status of residence of Specified Skilled Worker after receiving specified skilled workers.
+○ The Amended Immigration Control Act requires that accepting organizations submit notification to the Commissioner of the Immigration Services Agency on the job contents that foreign "Specified Skilled Workers" are engaged in, the status of payment to these workers, and the implementation status of the support works related to foreign "Specified Skilled Workers."
+It also requires registered support organizations notify the Commissioner of the Immigration Services Agency on the implementation status of support works.
+Under the Amended Immigration Control Act, the Commissioner of the Immigration Services Agency may provide accepting organizations and registered support organizations with necessary guidance and advice, request reports, etc., and issue orders to accepting organizations to implement improvement measures (improvement order).
+In addition, the Act provides for penalties in the event that an accepting organization breaches the obligation to submit notifications, makes a false report, or violates an improvement order, etc. Registered support organizations or make a false report.
+The Immigration Services Agency shall ensure the proper operation of the system pertaining to the status of residence of Specified Skilled Worker after receiving foreign specified skilled workers.